Whether you’re a person living with diabetes or not, it’s important to understand the different types of sugars and sweeteners on the market.

-How do different sweeteners effect your blood sugar and should you take insulin for them?
+How do different sweeteners effect your blood sugar, and should you take insulin for them?

 You do not need to take insulin for non-nutritive sweeteners.

 It is recommended to subtract half of the Sugar Alcohol grams from the Total Carbohydrate grams when calculating insulin dosages.
-This will vary form person to person though and should be monitored closely with help from your doctor.
+This will vary from person to person though and should be monitored closely with help from your doctor.

 Natural sweeteners (as defined in this article) are absorbed just like table sugar, and if you need to inject insulin to manage your diabetes, you should take insulin for them as you do other carbohydrates.

 Do artificial sweeteners cause insulin resistance?
-Do they make us crave sweet things more?

 How much is too much for artificial sweeteners?

 See the discussion above on ADI and the safety levels set by the FDA.

 Why does stevia have a weird taste?

-The bitter taste associated with stevia comes from the plant it is derived from.
+The sometimes bitter taste associated with stevia comes from the plant it is derived from.
 Because of this, it is often used in combination with sugar or another non-nutritive sweetener.

 What’s better: smaller quantities of the real stuff or bigger amounts of the fake stuff?